justinjramalho/justinjramalho/README.md

 --->

-Don't hesitate to view my [portfolio](https://www.justinjramalho.com/ "Click to view my portfolio.") if you would like to collab!
+Don't hesitate to view my [portfolio](https://www.justinjramalho.com/ "Click to view my portfolio.") if you'd like to collaborate – I am constantly iterating the projects you see!

 All the best,
 Justin J Ramalho